 The SRU Sousa Project is an attempt to make the library of John Philip Sousa's marches that have entered the public domain easily available in readable, open formats.
 The emphasis will be on providing clear parts and scores for actual performance.
 This project is born out of the frustrating experience of attempting to read fifth-generation photocopies of antique parts.
 It is not my goal just to collect Sousa march music, which is available elsewhere, but to create new, clearly-engraved parts, free from as many errors as possible.
 However, I will post marches in scanned-originals form as soon as I have both time and clean originals.

 I believe that this work will be of highest utility if I do the marches most likely to be played.
 Thus, I will generally do the most popular marches first.
+Requests will be considered.

 |Across the Danube||1877||Scans of originals only.|

 |El Capitan||1896||All parts done.
 Conductor score coming soon.|

 |Stars and Stripes Forever||1896||Completed.|